-Bernie Sander’s Steel Chair And Other 2017 Inauguration Day Tweets To Lighten The Mood [Opinion]
+Bernie Sanders’ Steel Chair And Other 2017 Inauguration Day Tweets To Lighten The Mood [Opinion]

 — fight me (@dadxjokes) January 20, 2017

-The phrase Bernie Sander’s steel chair actually goes back to Election Day.
+The phrase Bernie Sanders’ steel chair actually goes back to Election Day.
 Even then, there were a lot of people on social media hoping Bernie would appear and knock Trump out with his steel chair.

 I kinda wish life was like WWE now, and this is where Bernie Sanders' music plays and he runs out with a steel chair #ElectionDay